 Olive Tree Pollination & Fruit

-- Olives are wind-pollinated.
+- All olives are wind-pollinated.
 If you experience wet weather from April through June, the natural pollen cycle the trees need to flourish and produce fruit can be vastly impacted in a negative manner.

-- Olive tree flowers bloom best when exposed to approximately 45-degree temperatures as they grow into bloom – depending on the variety being grown.
+- These trees love warm weather!
+Olive tree flowers bloom best when exposed to approximately 45-degree temperatures as they grow into bloom – depending on the variety being grown.

 - Olives will grow best when planted and exposed to moderate to dry conditions during the blooming stage.